Sterre van Buuren

 Research Summary

 Sterre van Buuren is a first-year PhD student in Politics and International Relations.
-Her research interests revolve around the governance of nuclear weapons and other existential risks, and particularly their intersection with democracy.
-Her PhD project investigates the participation of private actors in nuclear weapons politics in France and the UK.
+Her PhD research investigates the participation of private actors in nuclear weapons politics in France and the UK since the end of the Cold War.
+Sterre's broader interests revolve around the governance of nuclear weapons and other existential risks, and particularly their intersection with democracy.

-Within the University of Glasgow, Sterre works with the Atomic Anxiety team headed by Rhys Crilley.
 She is also an affiliated doctoral researcher with Sciences Po's Nuclear Knowledges and a research assistant on its project "The Bureaucratic Politics of Nuclear Alliance Management", funded by the Carnegie Corporation of New York.
-In this role, she studies the politics of Extended Nuclear Deterrence in Belgium and the Netherlands.
+In this role, she studies the politics of Extended Nuclear Deterrence in the Netherlands.

 Publications